AhmedBenAbdessalam/odin-recipes/README.md

 # odin-recipes

-A Recipe website as an exercise for the odin project
+A Recipe website containing recipes from the game Genshin impact.
+This project demonstrate how to use anchors, images, headers, paragraphs and both types of lists to give the user a step by step guide on how to replicate some of the recipes found in the game.